rustysec/yara2-rs/README.md

 It is currently not feature complete.
 Some features targeted:

 - [ ] Loading signatures from file system
-- [ ] Scanning files, instead of just data blobs
+- [X] Scanning files, instead of just data blobs
+- [X] Scanning running processes
 - [ ] Multi-threading option

 ## Usage